CNES/pepsal/README.md

 ## OpenBACH

-<details><summary>Deploy to see how to orchestrate PEPSal with OpenBACH</summary>
+<details><summary>Deploy to see how to orchestrate PEPsal with OpenBACH</summary>

-OpenBACH can be used to orchestrate PEPSal.
+OpenBACH can be used to orchestrate PEPsal.

 It provides running code and specific examples through the exploitation of *executors*.